Iridaceae/iridaceae/README.md

 - `iridaceae` is pretty much <strong>WIP</strong> so any help are appreciated

 ### todos.
-- [ ] fixes docker images with envars manager
+- [ ] fixes docker images with envars limiter